shipyardapp/Shipyard-Documentation/docs/blueprint-library/dall-e/dall-e-authorization.md

 ---

 # OpenAI DALL-E 2 Authorization
 To get started with any Dall-E Blueprints, you will need to create an API Key.
-This API Key is a secure way for Shipyard to access Dall-E and will be required for **every** Dall-E Blueprint.
+This API Key is a secure way for Platform to access Dall-E and will be required for **every** Dall-E Blueprint.

 ## Creating a Dall-E API Key